RobotML/robotml.github.com/_sources/DocumentationHowTo/SphinxAndProteusDocumentation.txt

-Sphinx and PROTEUS documentation
+Sphinx and RobotML documentation
 --------------------------------

 Documentation of this project is created thanks to the `Sphinx tool <http://sphinx.pocoo.org>`_.
-This tooling is using python as its underlying framework.
-It means that it is indepedant of the platform on which you will work (It is more or less true, if you have any problems do send a mail to `Serge Stinckwhich <mailto:serge.stinckwhich@greyc.fr>`_ in order to ask questions or provide bugs).
+This tooling is using Python as its underlying framework.
+It means that it is indepedant of the platform on which you will work (It is more or less true, if you have any problems do send a mail to `Serge Stinckwhich <mailto:serge.stinckwhich@gmail.com>`_ in order to ask questions or provide bugs).

 It is possible to download the complete Sphinx documentation in acrobat format following `http://sphinx.pocoo.org/sphinx.pdf <http://sphinx.pocoo.org/sphinx.pdf>`_.